JonasPrimbs/oidc-e2ea-server/README.md

 ## Documentation

-This section provides an introduction to the architecture and the configuration of the Remote ID Token Endpoint.
+This section provides an introduction to the architecture and the configuration of the ID Assertion Token Endpoint.

 ### Architecture

-The following figure shows the overall architecture how to use the provided Remote ID Token (RIDT) Endpoint with any OpenID Provider implementation.
+The following figure shows the overall architecture how to use the provided ID Assertion Token (IAT) Endpoint with any OpenID Provider implementation.

 ```
                                                        +---------+                +----------+           +----------+